Sums of powers, and products of elements of the middle third Cantor set: Introduction.

 By considering only two square terms in the statement of the above conjecture, we'll have to leave out the interval $(2/9,4/9)$, with three terms we will have to leave out $(3/9,4/9)$ while with four terms we would get an entire open interval $[0,2^{2}]$.
 It is also clear that by considering $m'$th powers, we would need to consider $2^{m}$ many terms to get all of $[0,2^{m}]$, and with lesser number of terms, we would have to leave out the obvious gaps.

+These questions go back to the celebrated conjecture of Palis that either the sum of the Hausdorff dimensions of typical pairs of dynamically defined Cantor sets is not greater than 1, or the sum of two such Cantor sets contain some open interval.
+This conjecture was resolved by Yoccoz and Moreira \cite{Yoccoz}. \footnote{When constructing a general dynamically defined Cantor set, at the first stage of dissection we can delete more than one open interval, and continue therein.
+Our approach would likely need minor modifications depending on the location and size of the open intervals being deleted.}

-An interesting next question is, for a given exponent $m$, how few terms $t$ in the sum of $m$'th powers one can consider to get a large open interval contained in our sum.
-Theorem 2.4 Part 1 of Astels, modified slightly, would give us good answers here.
+In our specific context with the central Cantor sets, for a given exponent $m$,we can ask how few terms $t$ in the sum of $m$'th powers one can consider to get an open interval that is contained in their sum.
+Theorem 2.4 Part 1 of Astels, modified slightly, would give us a good answer here.